Tribe, ‘de-extinction’ company partner to reintroduce California condors to Idaho

 Colossal’s news release said Hells Canyon, which is the deepest gorge in North America, offers abundant food for the apex scavengers, as well as room for soaring and low chance of interaction with humans.

-James said there is significant preparation that will need to take place before birds are put on the landscape.
+James said there’s significant preparation that will need to take place before birds are put on the landscape.
 The $500,000 grant will be paid out over 10 years.

 “Hells Canyon is ancestral condor habitat, but it hasn’t seen condors in a long time, so you’ve got to make sure all the key pieces are around in order to support condors on that habitat,” James said.

-He said birds likely won’t be released in the area for several more years, and they will come from the Yurok Native American tribe in California.
+He said birds likely won’t be released in the area for several more years, and they’ll come from the Yurok Native American tribe in California.
 The Yurok work with the National Park Service, U.S. Fish and Wildlife Service and other conservation partners on condor reintroduction, management and captive breeding.

 James said working with the Nez Perce on the reintroduction effort is a full-circle moment for him.